-B. Ridgetop to River Mouth Water Management
+A Healthy Landscape: Ridgetop to River Mouth Water Management

-There are unique opportunities in the Sacramento River Basin to advance ridgetop to river mouth water management, which can best be envisioned by looking holistically at: 1) salmon recovery, 2) headwaters and forest health management, 3) floodplain reactivation for public safety and fish and wildlife, 4) sustainable groundwater management (including groundwater recharge and banking), 5) bird and snake recovery programs, 6) Sites Reservoir, 7) water quality for communities, ecosystems, and all beneficial uses, and 8) water transfers.
+There are unique opportunities in the Sacramento River Basin to advance ridgetop to river mouth water management, which can best be envisioned by looking holistically at the region and activating the landscape in a concerted way to support our communities, our economy and the environment.
+Science is increasingly pointing us towards landscape health as the essential ingredient for our vital rivers and streams.
+As shown above, a healthy landscape includes forests and rangeland, farmland and soils, wildlife refuges and flood bypasses, groundwater aquifers, rivers and streams, and our cities and rural communities.
+Water resources managers will continue to pursue water management actions that support landowners and focus on 1) salmon recovery, 2) bird and terrestrial recovery programs, 3) floodplain reactivation for public safety and fish and wildlife, 4) sustainable groundwater management, 5) headwaters and forest health, 6) water quality for communities, ecosystems, and all beneficial uses, 7) water transfers, and 8) Sites Reservoir.
 This holistic approach is described in detail in Ridgetop to River Mouth.

-These opportunities are central to the Water Resilience Portfolio and embody Governor Newsom's Executive Order for nature-based solutions that "advance multi-benefit, voluntary and cooperative approaches that protect and restore biodiversity while stewarding natural and working lands, building climate resilience, and supporting economic sustainability."
-The necessary investments are described in more detail in the North

-State Water Alliance's How Water Management Investments Improve the Environment in Northern California.
-These opportunities not only prepare our landscapes for periodic drought cycles, but also help adapt them to climate variability.
+These opportunities all benefit from a ridgetop to river mouth approach and are central to the State's Water Resilience Portfolio, the Water Supply Strategy and embody Governor Newsom's Executive Order for nature-based solutions that "advance multi-benefit, voluntary and cooperative approaches that protect and restore biodiversity while stewarding natural and working lands, building climate resilience, and supporting economic sustainability."
+The necessary investments are described in more detail in the North State Water Alliance's How Water Management Investments Improve the Environment in Northern California.
+These opportunities prepare our landscapes for periodic drought and flood cycles, which in turn helps adapt to our climate variability.